 Aesthetically, White Sage looks much like Pride of Madeira, it maintains a round, structural shape.
 It’s bloom-covered spires can reach six foot in height during spring and summer.
 Adaptable, it will thrive in coastal and chaparral regions as well.
 Unlike Maderia, it will not invade wildspaces.

+Why not replace mashed potatoes with Mashed Yucca?
 Yucca serves as the new starch staple at many farm-to-table establishments and is touted for its nutrient value.
-While best known for its roots, virtually every portion of HW, from its blooms to its seeds, is edible at one time of the year or another.
+While best known for its roots, virtually every portion of Yucca Whipplei, from its blooms to its seeds, is edible at one time of the year or another.

 Common Yarrow vs. Turf

-While most of us know Yarrow as a beautiful white, yellow or reddish-pink flower, Yarrow can also function as a deliciously soft lawn alternative.
+As you enjoy the beauty of the cut blooms on your table and the distinctive flavor Yarrow has added to your dishes, consider this: Yarrow can also function as a deliciously soft lawn alternative.
 Mowing Yarrow inspires it to grow as a low matt of fern-like foliage.
 Vibrantly green, Yarrow can also look like a traditional lawn from a distance.
 As a lawn alternative, its tolerance to foot traffic is second only to Carex pansa, and, like the Carex, it is incredibly low maintenance.

 Can you imagine if LA’s browned-out medians became street side bloomways?
 As we combat food scarcity, it’s possible more than the birds and butterflies would be grateful for the meal.